-- The Conference of the Parties serving as the meeting of the Parties to the Kyoto Protocol (CMP) is the ultimate decision-making body of the CDM.
+- ♦ The Conference of the Parties serving as the meeting of the Parties to the Kyoto Protocol (CMP) is the ultimate decision-making body of the CDM.
 [EB67 Anx4 para5] - This body has authority over, and provides guidance to, the EB through the adoption of decisions and resolutions, published in reports of the CMP.
 The decisions of the CMP outline formal expectations with respect to the CDM. - They set direction and establish precedents which serve as reference for future decision making and basis for operating procedures.
-CMP decisions are treated as mandatory requirements or rules intended to ensure the successful implementation of the KP. - All decisions taken by the EB must be consistent with and not contradict decisions of the CMP. - ◆ The CMP: [CMP/2005/8/Ad1, p7 para2-4] - The sauthority over and provides guidance to the CDM; - The provisions of decision and the second and the s 17/CP.7 [CP/2001/13/Ad2 p20-49], the present annex and relevant decisions of the CMP; - The Decides on the designation of operational entities (OEs) accredited by the EB; - Reviews annual reports of the EB: - Reviews the regional and subregional distribution of designated operational entities (DOEs) and CDM project activities.
+CMP decisions are treated as mandatory requirements or rules intended to ensure the successful implementation of the KP. - All decisions taken by the EB must be consistent with and not contradict decisions of the CMP. - ◆ The CMP: [CMP/2005/8/Ad1, p7 para2-4] - Has authority over and provides guidance to the CDM; - ☞ Decides on the recommendations made by the EB on its rules of procedure, and in accordance with provisions of decision 17/CP.7 [CP/2001/13/Ad2 p20-49], the present annex and relevant decisions of the CMP; - ☐ Decides on the designation of operational entities (OEs) accredited by the EB; - Reviews annual reports of the EB; - Reviews the regional and subregional distribution of designated operational entities (DOEs) and CDM project activities.